 Design props, set, makeup or costumes for any published play or musical and showcase your design work at the District IV Drama Competition in November.
 You could qualify to compete at the state level in December.
 Be sure to check the event rules under the competition tab of this website.
 Competition is not a requirement for this class, but if you choose to compete, you will gain valuable experience, and see what other schools are producing.

 - Daily participation and work ethic is key to a successful grade in this class, and being in class to participate is an important part of the educational experience.
 After four absences (per quarter), zeros will be given for participation regardless of the reason for the absence, excused or unexcused.
 Outside assignments will not be offered to increase your grade.

 - Production design and construction is the main objective of our class, so the bulk of your grade will be generated by designing and constructing for productions.

-- Design projects are offered when production is complete.
+- Design projects are offered when production work is complete.

 - Semester grade is the average of the two quarter grades.

 - Late work is not acceptable.